Kantou, Cyprus

-Kantou (Καντού; Çanakkale) is a village in the Limassol District of Cyprus, located 2 km north of Erimi.
+Kantou (Καντού; Çanakkale) is a village and municipal district of the Kourion Municipality in the Limassol District of Cyprus, located 2 km north of Erimi.

 History

 According to archaeological excavations, the area was inhabited during the Late Neolithic period (4500–3800 BC).

 Before the Ottoman conquest of Cyprus in 1571, the village was inhabited by Greek Cypriots.
 This is evidenced by the presence of several chapels in the area, which were built in the 15th century.
 Following the Ottoman conquest, Turkish settlers moved into the village.
 The village was almost exclusively inhabited by Turkish Cypriots until 1960.

 Culture, sports, and tourism

 The Turkish Cypriot Çanakkale Sports Club was founded in 1963, and now competes in the Cyprus Turkish Football Association (CTFA) K-PET 2nd League.